 15. Gwen is also considered a child in need owing to her complexity

 Gwen has complex medical and social needs.
-These are long standing and will require long term ‘round the clock support’ to ensure Gwen is safe, happy and thriving ensuring her physical and emotional needs are met.
+These are long standing and will require long term ‘round the clock support’ to ensure Gwen is safe, happy and thriving; ensuring her physical and emotional needs are met.
 Any support plans in place need to take the above complexities into consideration along with her challenging behaviour profile and autism which impacts on her mood and behaviour which negatively affects her ability to access a learning environment.
 Given her medical complexities, Gwen attends multiple health appointments which may impact on her access to learning.
+Gwen has had a number of operations and her health needs are ongoing.
+She has required the input of community Occupational Therapy and Physio for her to be able to safely return to School.
+Most recently with a 2:1 for toileting in addition to her normal 1:1.

-Children with Down syndrome usually have an IQ in the mild to moderate low range and are slower to speak then other children.
+Children with Down syndrome usually have an IQ in the mild to moderate low range.
 Gwen’s learning needs should be identified and managed by the school.

 What intervention will be offered to address these needs?
 Who will provide this?
 How often and for how long will you offer this intervention?